Learn how to surround yourself with positive people who will help bring out your full potential.

 We need to know that we did not deserve the poor treatment of toxic people and that the best thing we can do for ourselves is to move on and genuinely know in our hearts that we deserve better.

-There are so many types of toxic people in our lives, and weaning them out will help us to get our personal relationships in shape.
+There are so many types of toxic people in our lives, and weaning them out will help us shape our personal relationships.

-To “cut the fat,” is to speak up, and to appreciate and embrace the people who build you up and make you the best version of you.
+To “cut the fat” is to speak up and to appreciate and embrace the people who build you up and make you the best version of yourself.